royalrizen/DBotLang/README.md

 <br>

 <p>
 DBotLang is a cute little programming language for building Discord bots.
-I wanted to make bot development easier by providing built-in concepts for commands, events, variables, and bot logic without the boilerplate of traditional bot frameworks. ^⁠_⁠^
+It aims to make bot development easier by providing built-in concepts for commands, events, variables, and bot logic without the boilerplate of traditional bot frameworks ^⁠_⁠^
 </p>

 <div align="center">